 - Abnormal Profit or Super Normal Profits in the Short Run:

 Suppose market price as given by the industry is high enough such that the firms are making Abnormal Profit.
 This will attract new firms.
-On one hand, it will lead to more supply leading to falling in the price of the product.
-On the other hand, it will lead to more demand for factors like land, labor which causes factor prices to rise and consequently higher above average cost.
+On the one hand, it will lead to more supply leading to falling in the price of the product.
+On the other hand, it will lead to more demand for factors like land, labor, which causes factor prices to rise and consequently higher above average cost.
 Thus, the fall in the price of product and rise in AC of production will lead to falling in Abnormal Profits.